 The Three Main Stages of AI

 AI is rapidly evolving, which is one reason why a career in AI offers so much potential.
-As the technology evolves, the learning improves.
+As technology evolves, learning improves.
 Van Loon described the three stages of AI and machine learning development as follow:

-- Stage one is machine learning.
-Machine learning consists of intelligent systems using algorithms to learn from experience.
+- Stage one is machine learning - Machine learning consists of intelligent systems using algorithms to learn from experience.

-- Stage two is machine intelligence, which is where our current AI technology resides now.
+- Stage two is machine intelligence - Which is where our current AI technology resides now.
 In this stage, machines learn from experience based on false algorithms.
 It is a more evolved form of machine learning, with improved cognitive abilities.

-- Stage three is machine consciousness.
-This is when systems can do self-learning from experience without any external data.
+- Stage three is machine consciousness - This is when systems can do self-learning from experience without any external data.
 Siri is an example of machine consciousness.